 Goal 3: Fostering lasting relationships

 Canada places great value on building and nurturing relationships with its partners in the Americas, such as the Pacific Alliance.
 People-to-people relationships across government, the private sector, academia and civil society are key to achieving long-term results.
 Strengthening our bilateral relations and our support for regional multilateral institutions such as the Organization of American States (OAS) and the Inter-American Development Bank is a top priority.

-- Canada is preparing to welcome more than 250,000 visitors from the Americas for the Toronto 2015 Pan and Parapan American Games with the help of approximately 20,000 Canadian volunteers.
+- Canada received more than 250,000 visitors from the Americas for the Toronto 2015 Pan and Parapan American Games with the help of approximately 23,000 Canadian volunteers.

 - The Governor General, the Prime Minister of Canada and Canadian ministers and legislators have made over 200 high-level visits to the countries of the Americas since 2007.